bodeaalexandru/molly.app/README.md

   > After you install node -> open a terminal -> npm install -g ionic
 ## Running
 > Open MollyApp folder in an IDE
-> Open a terminal -> run 'npm install'
+> Open a terminal -> run 'npm install --save-dev'
 > Run in terminal -> 'ionic serve'

 > In case "file path\ng.ps1 cannot be loaded because running scripts is disabled on this system" error ocurrs, run as admin Power shell and type in : Set-ExecutionPolicy -ExecutionPolicy Unrestricted